Sexuality in Islam: Rape

 Rape is considered a serious sexual crime in Islam, and can be defined in Islamic law as: "Forcible illegal sexual intercourse by a man with a woman who is not legally married to him, without her free will and consent".

 Classical Islamic law defined what today is commonly called "rape" as a coercive form of fornication or adultery (zināʾ).
-This basic definition of rape as "coercive zināʾ" meant that all the normal legal principles that pertained to zināʾits definition, punishment and establishment through evidencewere also applicable to rape; the prototypical act of zināʾ was defined as sexual intercourse between a man and a woman over whom the man has neither a conjugal nor an ownership right.
+This basic definition of rape as "coercive zināʾ" meant that all the normal legal principles that pertained to zināʾ—its definition, punishment and establishment through evidence—were also applicable to rape; the prototypical act of zināʾ was defined as sexual intercourse between a man and a woman over whom the man has neither a conjugal nor an ownership right.
 Zināʾ was established, according to classical law, through confession by one or both parties as well as proof.
-A second type of evidencepregnancy in an unmarried/unowned woman was contested between the schools.
+A second type of evidence—pregnancy in an unmarried/unowned woman—was contested between the schools.
 The stringent evidentiary and procedural standards for implementing the zināʾ punishment may have functioned to offset the severity of the punishment itself, an effect that seems to have been intended by legal authorities, who in the early period developed legal maxims encouraging averting the ḥadd punishments as much as possible, whether through claiming ambiguity (shubhah) or a lack of legal capacity (ahliyya).

 The requirements for proof of rape, by contrast, are less stringent, and do not require any extraneous witness testimony, eyewitness or otherwise:

 Rape charges can be brought and a case proven based on the sole testimony of the victim, providing that circumstantial evidence supports the allegations.
 It is these strict criteria of proof which lead to the frequent observation that where injustice against women does occur, it is not because of Islamic law.
 It happens either due to misinterpretation of the intricacies of the Sharia laws governing these matters, or cultural traditions; or due to corruption and blatant disregard of the law, or indeed some combination of these phenomena.